-Ensheathing cell morphology categorized as flat or process-bearing.
-Flat OEC's (schwann-like) characterized by their long fusiform bipolar morphology (35).Process-bearing (Astrocyte/or fibroblast-like) OEC's are identified with very little cytoplasm and some fine randomly oriented processes longer than the width of the cell body (35) .Vincent coworkers proposed and that morphological plasticity of OEC's is related to the culture conditions and is rapid and reversible (35).
+Ensheathing morphology cell categorized as flat or process-bearing.
+Flat OEC's (schwann-like) characterized by their long fusiform bipolar morphology (35).Process-bearing (Astrocyte/or fibroblast-like) OEC's are identified with very little cytoplasm and some fine randomly oriented processes longer than the width of the cell body (35) .Vincent proposed and coworkers that the morphological plasticity of OEC's is related to the culture conditions and is rapid and reversible (35).